Interesting Info -> Computer Help -> Virus Removal Guide

 – DDS logs: both DDS.txt and Attach.txt

-Finish posting your assistance request to the forum, and you will recieve replies within a day, but generally within an hour or less.
+Finish posting your assistance request to the forum, and you will receive replies within a day, but generally within an hour or less.

 Alternative Malware Removal Help: